 The world is a complicated place with many types of problems.
 In the world's so-called democracies, politicians campaign to persuade us to vote for them so that they can help solve these problems.
-In the U.S.A., election issues and problems usually include the economy, environment, crime, international leadership, defense, and a host of social concerns.
+Around the world, election issues and problems usually include matters like the economy, environment, crime, international leadership, defense, and a host of social concerns.
 Community leaders with different ideas wish to persuade us that their group's choice is the one that will be best for the country.

 Many of these leaders bring religion into the campaign.